iraladson/WordspaceGenerator/README.md

 WordspaceGenerator
 ==================

-generates wordspaces (frequency matrices for words) that contains useful functions. useful for nlp
+Generate wordspaces (frequency matrices for words) that contains useful functions.
+Useful for nlp

+See examples for usage